livz/livz.github.io/_tips/Debug-kernel-panic.md

 $ sudo launchctl list | grep kdump
 -	0	com.apple.kdumpd
 ```
 * The default port, also defined in the ```com.apple.kdumpd.plist``` file is 1069.
-Just to make sure, we can verify this is listening:
+Just to make sure, we can verify the port is open:

 ```bash
 $ netstat  -an  | grep 1069